quiji/teo/DevNotes.md

 ## Assets

-List of assets, how they were made and credit where is necessary.
+List of assets, how they were made and credit where needed.

 - utilities/Resultion.gd: Based on code by [CowThing](https://github.com/godotengine/godot/issues/6506#issuecomment-247533233).
 Scales and makes the pixels look all blocky and juicy.
 - utilities/Controller.gd: Based on code by [Andreas Esau](https://www.youtube.com/watch?v=BTX0DWDqnyA&t=45s)